ARMmbed/mbed-os-5-docs/docs/reference/api/platform/platform.md

 ## Platform

-TODO: callback intro slimmed down and rest moved into callback API
-TODO: cthunk, callchain, who uses these and can they be deprecated??
-TODO: function pointer, who uses these and can they be deprecated??
-TODO: at cmd parser
-TODO: poll??
-TODO: circular buffer??
-TODO: transaction??
-TODO: memory trace??

 The role of the platform modules is to provide a consistent user experience on top of different standard libraries and toolchains.
 This section consists of the `Callback`, `Wait` and `Time` APIs.
 This page contains reference material about these subjects.
 You can also jump straight to the APIs:

 - [`Callback`](/docs/v5.4/reference/api-references.html#callback): An API that executes the user’s code in its own context.